Lemonnik/BI_2021_JB_benchmark/README.md

 ### Conclusion and further plans

-In further work we are going to:
+The final goal of my work was not to finish the project and create the fully working benchmark on my own.
+It is the task for a team of developers, and it requires a lot of time.
+But this work allowed me to learn more about benchmark creation, familiarize myself with datasets and algorithms typically used in DTI task.

+There are a lot of features we are going to implement in the future and here are just a few of them:
-1. Implement cold drug/protein start;
+1. cold drug/protein start;
-2. Implement more models and datasets;
+2. more models and datasets;
-3. Reealize more methods to encode drugs and targets into vectors;
+3. more methods to encode drugs and targets into vectors;
 4. Create a GUI